nectR-Tutoring/nectr/docs/deploy.rst

 Deploy
 ========

-This is where you describe how the project is deployed in production.
+This project is not ready to b deployed for production.

+When ready, this doc will outline the steps and workflow from development image to QA to Staging to Live Production.